ealaimo18/University-System/README.md

  Students now can view the course catalog and register for courses.
 The registration system prevents users from registering for conflicting times, courses that require prerequistes not met, and other errors.
 After a course is registered for, it will show in their current enrollment and display on their transcript as in progress.
 When a course is graded, their grade will display and their transcript will be recalculated.

 In order to graduate MS and PhD students must submit a Form 1.
 This is similar to a plan of study, this will check a student is taking the proper requirements to gradute and will alert a student if they are not.
 This plan of study checks items like credit hours and course requirements.
 A student has to then apply to graduate where the system will automatically audit their grades, course history, gpa, and more.
 If they are a PhD student, they must also have an approved final thesis from their faculty advisor.
+If they are approved, they become alumni of HC.

 # Faculty Roles